Build and test Go projects

-Are you new to Azure Pipelines?
+New to Azure Pipelines?
 If so, then we recommend you try this section before moving on to other sections.

 Sign in to Azure Pipelines

-Sign in to Azure Pipelines.
+Sign-in to Azure Pipelines.
 After you sign in, your browser goes to

 https://dev.azure.com/my-organization-name and displays your Azure DevOps dashboard.

 Within your selected organization, create a project.
 If you don't have any projects in your organization, you see a Create a project to get started screen.
-Otherwise, select the Create Project button in the upper-right corner of the dashboard.
+Otherwise, select the New Project button in the upper-right corner of the dashboard.

 Create the pipeline

-Go to Pipelines, and then select New Pipeline.
+Go to Pipelines, and then select New pipeline.

-Walk through the steps of the wizard by first selecting GitHub as the location of your source code.
+Do the steps of the wizard by first selecting GitHub as the location of your source code.

 You might be redirected to GitHub to sign in.
 If so, enter your GitHub credentials.

 When the Configure tab appears, select Go.
 Your new pipeline appears, with the